Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 Everyone's least favorite part of RV life, but it takes less than 10 minutes once you know the process.

-When to dump: Wait until the black tank is 2/3 full (you need liquid volume to flush solids properly).
+When to dump: Wait until the black tank is 2/3 full (liquid volume helps flush solids properly).

 Dump station locations near Los Angeles: